jheyman/blog/pages/VisioAutoCompute/index.md

 #### Basic Event notification

 The internal Visio engine emits many different **Events** when manipulating a diagram.
 It is then possible from VBA code to register to some of these events, by declaring a hook/callback to be executed when the event occurs.
-Three steps are required:<br><br>
+Three steps are required:<br>
 1) Use the `WithEvents` keyword to declare an object which events we want to be notified of.
 In this case, we want to track events occuring to the **Windows** object, and to the **Page** object

 	Dim WithEvents win As Visio.Windows